atlarredondo/SelfDrivingCarND-Vehicle-Detection-Tracking-P5/writeup.md

 Here is the histogram plotted:
  ![alt text][image6]

-After looking at the histogram I decided to set the threshold to 450 since it give me a good balance between removing the false positives while at the same time captures most of the highly confident prediction.
+After looking at the histogram I decided to set the threshold to 1.7 since it give me a good balance between removing the false positives while at the same time captures most of the highly confident prediction.
 This threshold performed the best when I tested the pipeline on the video stream.
+To automate the process of testing the `decision_function` and `heat_map` thresholds I created the `run_pipeline` function which runs the pipeline on a particular video and takes in both thresholds as parameters.
+I ran this functions with several metaparameters combinations on the last cell of the notebook.

 Finally, in order to only keep the most highly confident classifications I decided to keep the positive classified windows on a rolling window array.
 This rolling window keep track of the positive classifications over a certain amount of frames.
-I apply the heatmap and threshold on the whole rolling window array and increase the threshold overlap to 15.
+I apply the heatmap and threshold on the whole rolling window array and increase the threshold overlap to 10.

 Here is are some images of the heatmaps on test images:
  ![alt text][image7]